Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Theoretical Guarantee

 In this section, we examine the theoretical properties of the posterior inference based on the proposed prior distributions.
-To this end, we introduce some notions to describe assumptions and the theoretical results.
+To this end, we introduce some notions to describe the assumptions and the theoretical results.
+Recall that we study the risk with respect to the norm $\|\cdot\|_\Sigma$ as in \eqref{def:sigma_norm}, based on the predictive risk and that $\Sigma$, $\{\lambda_i\}_i$ and the related quantities vary as $n$ increases.
+Remark that our theoretical results do not require the sparsity of the true parameter.